Serving metro Atlanta and broader Georgia with secure, online therapy to help flatten the coronavirus curve.

 I am trained to integrate the Christian faith into counseling when this is desired by clients, and I also welcome and enjoy serving people of other faiths, cultures, and backgrounds in a way that respects your values and beliefs.
 I want to understand what makes you tick, not just the problem that brings you into therapy.
 My style is warm and empathic, yet still able to ask the tough questions or offer direction when needed.

-What is Gottman Marriage Counseling?
+What is Gottman Marriage Counseling and EFT?

 Before opening Harmony Counseling Services, I served families, couples, children and individuals in both private and non-profit counseling centers.
 I also counseled adolescents on juvenile probation and their parents through a county-based family therapy program and provided therapy for children in foster care or at risk for abuse and neglect.